-How to Publish Your Game In China
+How To Publish Your Game In China

 Publishing and Approval Process

-Games that have in-app purchases are required to go through the SAPRFT approval process for the gaming license.
+Games that have in-app purchases are required to go through the NPPA approval process for the gaming license.
 Games that make money from ad revenue only are in a bit of a gray area.
 Currently, the regulations are unclear as to whether they must go through this approval process or not.

-Submission to SAFRTF
+Submission to NPPA

-You will need to prepare the following items to submit with your game to SAFRTF for licensing approval:
+You will need to prepare the following items to submit with your game to the NPPA for licensing approval:

 - Basic information about the game: Name, description, developer and publisher, etc.